 But sometimes, certain words or phrases may seem harder to remember than others.
 In this case, turn to these strategies for help etching the words into your memory.
 Here are some tips and tricks about how to learn vocabulary.

-First, check out Cédric’s best tips about how to memorize new information (like foreign-language words!) and actually retain them:
+First, check out Cédric’s best tips on how to memorize new information (like foreign-language words!) and actually retain them:

 All of the big experts in memorization agree on one thing: to have a good memory, you must be able to make mental visualizations.
 If you have to remember information, try to associate it with an image.
 In language learning, it’s especially important to come up with mental images.

-If I have to remember the word “soleil” (French for “sun”), I’ll have an easier time if I associate the word with an image of the sun.
+If I have to remember the word “soleil” (French for “sun”), you can do so much faster if you association an image with it.

-A good mental image should be exaggerated so that its dimensions and proportions are not realistic.
-If you want to remember the word for “foot,” you may think of an enormous foot stomping on grapes, or someone with on very hairy foot.
+• Exaggeration – A good mental image should be exaggerated so that its dimensions and proportions are not realistic.
+If you want to remember the word for “foot,” you may think of an enormous foot stomping on grapes, or someone with a very hairy foot.
 Whatever you do, make it an unforgettable image.

-Our attention is better caught by things in movement than by things that are static.
+• Movement – Our attention is better caught by things in movement than by things that are static.
 That’s why images in movement are better recorded by our brains.
-If you want to remember the Spanish vocabulary word “coche” (car), think about a car racing down the street.
+If you want to remember the Spanish word “coche” (car), think about a car racing down the street.

 Groups of people and objects that you usually put together are considered routine, and they won’t be special or remarkable.
 But if you make creative and bizarre associations, they will have a better chance of sticking out in your mind.
-The new association pushes your brain to process the word, so this is quite a powerful trick.
-Some examples?
-To remember the word livre (book), think about a cat reading a book that he has open between his paws.
+For example, to remember the French word livre (book), think about a cat reading a book that he has open between his paws.
 It’s bizarre, but you won’t forget it!

-It’s hard to forget people or places that you associate with intense emotion (this could be sadness, joy, fright, anger, etc.).
-We are often surprised by how well we remember insignificant details.
+• Emotional Reaction – It’s hard to forget people or places that you associate with intense emotions (this could be sadness, joy, fright, anger, etc.).
+We’re often surprised by how well we remember insignificant details.
 You may go to work every single day and never notice the color of the building’s walls.
 But if you are old enough, I’m sure you remember the events of September 11th well, including where you were when you got the news, who you were with, and other vivid details.
 That’s because it was an emotional experience.

-Note: Mental images work best when you are the one visualizing them (rather than looking up images online, for instance).
+Note: Mental images work best when you’re the one visualizing them (rather than looking up images online, for instance).
 This way, they are personalized and easier to remember.
 Plus, the act of thinking up a mental image is a task that helps you in the memorization process.

-I often use this method for learning hard words like false friends.
+I often use this method for learning hard words like false synonyms.
 I use the word to invent a story that I won’t forget.

 For example, I had the hardest time remembering that “jubilación” in Spanish means retirement.
 So I imagined a group of people who are older, singing and partying with flutes of champagne and little treats—real jubilation—to celebrate a retirement.
 Now, each time I think about it, it comes to me automatically.